okami101/vuetify-admin/docs/guide/laravel.md

 **At the end of installation, a full ready Vue CLI Admin project will be installed inside `admin` sub folder (default) with all required dependencies by using [this preset](https://github.com/okami101/vtec-laravel-crud/blob/master/preset.json).**

-:::tip UI ADMIN GENERATE COMMAND
+::: tip UI ADMIN GENERATE COMMAND
 You can still regenerate new admin UI without reuse full installer by using `php artisan vtec:ui`.
 :::

-:::tip DIRECTORY STRUCTURE
+::: tip DIRECTORY STRUCTURE
 See [this getting started section](getting-started.md#directory-structure) for more detail of what you get inside the `admin` folder.
 :::